z-morgan/plentish/dev_notes.md

 - restrict the number of login attempts within a certain period
 - users can choose from a collection of icons to identify with their account
 - upload a picture to go with a recipe, and it shows as a thumbnail on the recipes view
+- select the number of times one will make a recipe per shopping list

 --------
 # Pages/Views: